-Multi-voltage power monitoring module for powering the Raspberry Pi.Designed by Made Systems, Ships from United States
+Multi-voltage power monitoring module for powering the Raspberry Pi.Designed by Made Systems in United States of America

 This module is designed to power and monitor the current consumption of a Raspberry PI (not included) SBC from any AC DC wall adapter with an input voltage range of 7.5Vdc to 36Vdc.
 In addition to...Read More…